Community Programs & Volunteer Opportunities

 The City of Flagstaff has a plethora of volunteer opportunities.
 To view a full list visit their website.
 If you are specifically interested in sustainability, view the City’s Sustainability Program and their Community Stewards Program for volunteer information.
 The Flagstaff Sustainability Program serves the community and municipal organization as a catalyst for economic, environmental and social sustainability through policy development, project implementation, leadership, and education.

-Civic Service Institute Accordion Closed
+Center for Service and Volunteerism Accordion Closed

 Coconino County Sustainable Building Program Accordion Closed

 The Coconino County Sustainable Building Program (CCSBP) is focused on conservation, energy efficiency, renewable, affordability, applicability, and innovation.

 Coconino County Sustainable Economic Development Initiative Accordion Closed